-Ancient structures line narrow waterways and stunning bridges connect neighbourhoods and open squares across 118 tiny islands that make up this unique UNESCO World Heritage City.
-Travelling here is like stepping back in time to an untouched canvas of some of the most stunning architectural and artistic spaces in Europe.
+Ancient structures line narrow waterways, and stunning bridges connect neighbourhoods and open squares across 118 tiny islands that make up this unique UNESCO World Heritage City.
+Travelling here is like stepping back to an untouched canvas of some of Europe’s most stunning architectural and artistic spaces.

 There are plenty of things to do in Venice, the capital of the Northeastern Veneto region of Italy, and of course, it deserves more than 24 hours.
 But if you are only passing through as part of a larger Italy trip, there is a way to make the best of it.